Grand Canyon Rafting

 Choosing the Best Outfitter and Rafting Experience.

 There are 16 rafting outfitters in the Grand Canyon.
 Each has different itineraries and access different sections of the Canyon.
 The Canyon is divided into various trip lengths.
 Mile Zero is Lees Ferry for many Grand Canyon rafting trips.
-Advantage Grand Canyon offers four, five, six, seven, eight, and twelve-day tours that are traveled by oar, motor, or hybrid motor raft trips.
-Motor trips cover more miles than oar-powered trips, and you see more in a day, such as canyon attractions.
+Advantage Grand Canyon lists itineraries that are three to over twelve-day tours that are traveled by oar, motor, or hybrid raft trips.
+Motor trips cover more miles than oar-powered trips in a day.

 Full Canyon Trips